hpi-sam/dps.training_k/README.md

 - Deployment process: [docs file](./docs/deployment-process.md).
 - Tips regarding the project configuration: [docs file](./docs/configuration-tips.md).
 - MoSCoW and future plans: [docs file](./docs/moscow.md).

+## Project Licensing
+The majority of this project is licensed under the MIT License, as found in the [LICENSE](./LICENSE) file at the root of this project.
+However, some components are licensed differently:

+- **data**: The code and content within `backend/dps_training_k/data` are licensed under the CC BY-NC license, as detailed in the
+  [backend/dps_training_k/data/LICENSE](./backend/dps_training_k/data/LICENSE) file.
+This license prohibits the use of the data for commercial use.
+  Consequently, the data needs to be removed or replaced or licensing addendums have to be negotiated if the project should be used commercially.
+For more details, see the [backend/dps_training_k/data/README.md](./backend/dps_training_k/data/README.md) file.